List of Hetalia: Axis Powers characters

-Main Characters
+Main characters

-The Axis Powers consists primarily of Germany, Italy, and Japan (the Axis Powers of World War II), who are also the protagonists of the series.
+The Axis Powers consists primarily of Germany, Italy, and Japan (the Axis powers of World War II), who are also the protagonists of the series.

 Axis Powers

 North Italy

 Italy Veneziano (イタリアヴェネチアーノ, Itaria Venechiāno), usually shortened to just Italy (イタリア, Itaria), is the primary protagonist and the title character, portrayed as a bright, energetic, and mostly sweet young man.
 In the series, he is depicted at various points as the infant grandson of the Roman Empire and is recognized as one of the weakest characters in the series as well as a carefree and cowardly soldier who often surrenders without a fight, usually by waving a white flag.
 His artistry and love of pasta and pizza are references to stereotypical Italian culture.
 He uses his adorable ways and cute face to charm girls he meets.
 He is portrayed as a "loveable loser".
 Despite looking weak and helpless, Italy is viewed as being strong as a child, being able to defeat Turkey single-handedly during his golden days.
-According to Himaruya, Italy is strong, but because of his cowardice doesn't show his strength.
+According to Himaruya, Italy is strong, but because of his cowardice does not show his strength.
 Italy Veneziano represents the northern half of the country, while his older brother Romano represents the southern half.
 Hence, their full character names are Italy Veneziano and Italy Romano respectively.
 In the anime series, both Veneziano and Romano are voiced by Daisuke Namikawa in Japanese.
 In English, Veneziano is voiced by Todd Haberkorn and Romano is voiced by Ian Sinclair.
 Young Italy, from a common segment on the show called Chibitalia, is voiced by Aki Kanada in Japanese and Brina Palencia in English.